TouhouEnjoyer/marilega-autosplitter/README.md

 Bugs:

-3-4 sometimes splits incorrectly

-4-2 sometimes splits incorrectly

-5-1 sometimes splits incorrectly
+Most bugs have been ironed out, but let me know if it splits incorrectly on a certain level.
+It may still happen sometimes in castles.